peterhinch/micropython-touch/TOUCHPAD.md

 The example tested was [Adafruit 2.8" touch shield](https://www.adafruit.com/product/1947).
 The FT6206 produced pre-calibrated row and column values which did not need calibration or pre-processing.
-Calibration should still be performed to ensure that display modes are honoured by the touch driver.
-However the `.init` method ignores the last four numeric args as scaling is not required.
+Calibration should still be performed to enable screen orientation to be detected.
+The `.init` method ignores the last four numeric args as scaling is not required.

 # Under the hood